hugo-fixit/docs/content/posts/theme-documentation-basics/index.en.md

 ### 3.1 Site Configuration {#site-configuration}

 In addition to [Hugo global configuration](https://gohugo.io/overview/configuration/) and [menu configuration](#basic-configuration), **FixIt** lets you define the following parameters in your site configuration (see [FixIt/config.toml](https://github.com/hugo-fixit/FixIt/blob/master/config.toml) for default values).

+> Note that some of these parameters are explained in details in other sections of this documentation.

 Please open the code block below to view the complete `config.toml` sample configuration :(fa-regular fa-hand-point-down fa-fw)::